 - Start-ups and Global Disruptors（Year 2 Undergraduate Summer Term）

 Through case studies and other exercises, students will learn the fundamental theories, knowledge, and methods needed to start up a business as an entrepreneur.

-- Global Design Innovation（Year 2 Undergraduate Summer Term）
+- Global Design Innovation（Year 2 Undergraduate Autumn Term）

 Through specific case studies of overseas social design, students will acquire the ability to participate in projects and propose solutions and prototypes to problems in English.

 - Design Pitching Skills（Year 2 Undergraduate Autumn Term）